alexbfree/thesis/src/chapter-7.md

 In considering Human Data Relations, there are in fact three distinct aspects to consider:

 1. _data_ - the stored digital artifacts held by organisations for algorithmic processing, copies of which can be obtained using individual data rights.
-2. _information about individuals_ - the collection of facts and assertions about the individual, which are obtained through interpretation (or in some organisations' case, through analytical inference).
+2. _information about individuals_ - the collection of facts and assertions about the individual and their life, which are obtained through interpretation (or in some organisations' case, through analytical inference).
 3. _information about data_ (also identified in Table 9 / 5.3.1 as _metadata_) - facts about the data, such as where it has been stored, who has accessed it, how it was collected, or when it has been shared externally.

 ### The Two Distinct Purposes of Human Data Relations

-By making this distinction between the two types of information which people might interact with and considering the six wants in Chapter 6, it becomes clear that there are two very different reasons why people might want better HDR - to use :
+By making this distinction between the two types of information which people might interact with and considering the six wants in Chapter 6, it becomes clear that there are two very different reasons why people might want better HDR:

 (i) to acquire _information about one's data_, so that one might exert control over and make informed choices about where _the data_ is held and how it is used in order to be treated fairly and gain more control over the use of personal data.
 This is *Personal Data Ecosystem Control (PDEC)*.